namin/argir/README.md

 - **E‑prover "not found"**
   Install eprover (optional).
 The rest of the pipeline still works.

-- **Clingo import error in AF semantics**
-  Install clingo: `pip install clingo` (or via conda: `conda install -c potassco clingo`).
-  If clingo is not available, AF semantics computation will be skipped but the pipeline continues.

 - **Version/path confusion**
   Use `python -m argir.cli -V` to see the active package path and version.